WolkSoftware/tsmod/README.md

 ## Transform example

-The transfroms are powered by `ts-morph` you can learn more about the API at [https://ts-morph.com](https://ts-morph.com/manipulation/).
+The transfroms are powered by `ts-morph` you can learn more about its API at [https://ts-morph.com](https://ts-morph.com/manipulation/).

 The following example changes all `var` variable declarations into `const` variable declarations: